Updated: September 2018

 This is what your Page or Blog Post will look like in Google searches.
 You need to watch this as you make changes to the other features in the plugin as it will change.
 This is the first and best chance you have at attracting someone to your page to read what you’ve written, so you want to make sure it says what the page is about.
 You don’t want to entice people to click by false advertising as Google will eventually learn that your Page is not what it purports to be.

 This is *SO* important.
 This is NOT where you list off all the keywords your “SEO person” gave you (an outdated technique Google now frowns upon).
 This is NOT where you list the one keyword phrase you use everywhere on your blog.
-This *IS* where you pick the keyword phrase that your Page is focusing on.
+This *IS* where you pick the keyword phrase that your page is focusing on.
 For example, the focus keyword for this blog article you’re reading right now is SEO, not social media!
 There are very good reasons for this and you’ll see how it works further down.
-Pick the main topic of your blog article or Page and craft the best keyword you can.
+Pick the main topic of your blog article or page and craft the best keyword you can.
 You can always come back and change it later.

 Just below the focus keyword window entry you’ll see a list of where the focus keyword has been used.
 Note that in order to get all green lights on your SEO efforts, your keyword should appear in all those places: heading, title, content, url, meta description.
+A green light is not necessary, it’s a goal.

 The SEO title is auto-populated with the main blog title.
 If you just can’t bring yourself to use the keyword in your headline in the same way you want to use it as a keyword, then you can write a separate title for SEO purposes.
 I prefer to keep my titles the same.
 For example, if your keyword gets cut off, you’ll want to rethink your titles.
 You’ll notice in the picture below that my title is cut off and the plugin is warning me.
 I left it alone because the keyword was still included.